swikki099-ui/oiGit/README.md

 **Your GitHub, In Print.**

-Oi Git is an open-source visualizer that transforms raw GitHub developer data into stunning, high-contrast, editorial-style layouts.
-Generate beautiful, embeddable SVGs for your `README.md` instantly—without authentication.
+Oi Git is an open-source visualizer that transforms raw GitHub developer data into stunning, high contrast, editorial style layouts.
+Generate beautiful, embeddable SVGs for your `README.md` instantly without authentication.

 ---